Secretariat of Intelligence: Organization

-The Secretariat itself counts with three Undersecretariats of Interior and Exterior Intelligence, and Apoyo (support).
+The Secretariat itself has three Undersecretariats of Interior and Exterior Intelligence, and Apoyo (support).
 They are subsequently codenamed A, B and C, or with numbers.
 In the foreign field, officers are usually disguised with diplomatic immunity in Argentine embassies and consulates around the world (practice common to the world of espionage).
 The positions of 'Media consultant', 'Cultural attaché', or 'Tourism consultant' are the most frequently used.

 The current Secretary of Intelligence is Héctor Icazuriaga and the Undersecretary is Francisco Larcher, both appointed by President Néstor Kirchner.
 The third most-important position in SIDE is the Director General de Operaciones (General Director of Operations), which administers all intelligence and covert operations inside and outside the country; legendary secret agent Horacio Antonio Stiusso (Alias: Jaime Stiles) currently holds the position.

 Silvia Fornasaro is in charge of the Dirección de Finanzas (Finances Directorate), which handles all of the Secretariat's accounting and budget balancing.